elrond-giants/erd-react-hooks/README.md

 :grey_exclamation: You SHOULD always provide a value for `gasLimit`.
 In case it is not provided, it will be computed using `GasEstimator().forEGLDTransfer()`.

-:grey_exclamation: :grey_exclamation: When the account is authenticated with web wallet, the user will be redirected to elrond website to complete the transaction and then back to your application.
+:grey_exclamation: :grey_exclamation: When the account is authenticated with web wallet, the user will be redirected to MultiversX website to complete the transaction and then back to your application.

 You can set the `webReturnUrl` when calling `makeTransaction({webReturnUrl: ""})`.
 By default, it is set to be `window.location.href`.